BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Plato's conception of the soul is true
 - different moral virtues are different ways in which we fulf i l our nature as rational agents in a life guided by non-instrumental practical reasoning.
 - virtuous people do not achieve happiness simply because they attach supreme value to virtuous action; they achieve it only in so far as virtuous action actually meets the appropriate conditions for happiness.
 These conditions include completeness, self-suff i ciency, and realization of a human being’s practical rationality
+- Virtues are the different ways in which the non-rational part accepts the guidance of the rational part.